chrisgrieser/chrisgrieser.github.io/docs/pages/publication-list.md

 ## Publications
 - Grieser, C. (2025, in publication).
 Finding Complex Information in a Large
-  Dataset: AI as Generator of Linguistic Markers.
+  Dataset: LLMs as Generator of Linguistic Markers.
 In A. Simons, A. Wüthrich, M.
   Zichert, & G. Graßhoff (Eds.), Large Language Models for the History, Philosophy, and Sociology of Science.
 Reflections from a Field in Motion (pp. xx–xx). transcript.